Leora Levy: Candidacy for U.S. Senate

 In February 2022, Levy announced her candidacy for U.S. Senate to represent Connecticut, to run against incumbent Democratic U.S. Senator Richard Blumenthal.
 The primary had been described as being between the moderate and conservative wings of the Republican party, with Levy being the conservative candidate against the more moderate former state House Minority Leader Themis Klarides.
 Abortion was a key issue within the primary, with Klarides supporting abortion rights and Levy supporting the right to life.

 On August 4, 2022, five days before the Republican primary, former President Donald Trump endorsed Levy.
 On August 9, Levy defeated Klarides and attorney Peter Lumaj in the primary.
 Many have described her victory as an upset.

 In her acceptance speech, Levy reminded supporters of her opposition to job-related vaccine requirements, and abortion and transgender rights.

-On November 8, 2022, Blumenthal defeated Levy to win a third term in the Senate.
+On November 8, 2022, Blumenthal, with 57.5% of votes cast, convincingly defeated Levy to win a third term in the Senate.